Enderman1951/Enderman1951-s-awesomewm-config/README.md

-make sure to install alacritty and nitrogen
+make sure to install alacritty, nitrogen and dmenu